Menton Cote Dazur, France Travel Guide

 This section covers Menton's overall appeal and aspects.

-Menton's charm unfolds across its geographical setting, historical depth, and local life.
+Menton's charm unfolds across its geographical setting, historical depth, plus the local way of living.

 Menton enjoys lots of sun, characteristic of the Mediterranean climate.

-Centuries of varied rule shaped its unique culture and architecture.
+Centuries of varied rule defined its unique culture and architecture.

 Offers a tranquil atmosphere, distinct from its bustling Riviera neighbors.